HEP-DL/kevlar/README.md

 # Kevlar

-It's dangerous to interface directly with LArSoft alone.
-Bring this Kevlar vest.
+This Kevlar material is designed to provide an interface to software *external* to LArSoft by providing a data format interface layer.
+Currently, the only format supported is HDF5, but this is planned to be extended to other data formats.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)